adames-ouro/tic-tac-toe-game/README.md

 ## Files and Directories

 - `main.py`: The Flask backend file.
-- `tictactoe.py`: Contains the `TicTacToe` class, managing the game state and bot strategy.
+- `tictactoe.py`: Contains the `TicTacToe` class, managing the game state and AI bot strategy.
 - `static/css/style.css`: CSS file for styling the web pages.
 - `static/js/script.js`: JavaScript file for handling user interactions and AJAX requests.
 - `templates/index.html`: The HTML template for the game interface.